MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/where-are-the-tracing-samples-.md

 ---
-title: Where are the tracing samples
+title: Where are the Tracing Samples
 description: Where are the tracing samples ms.date: 04/20/2017
 ---